If you're anything like me you have a love-hate relationship with this time of year.

 Yes, they feel so good when you're in a hot shower, but if you're in there for more than 5-10 minutes with hot water, that can be drying to the skin causing your skin to lose moisture.

-#3 You towel rub your skin dry after showering or hand washing
+#3 Over drying your skin after showering or hand washing

 Always and forever (whenever possible) gently pat off excess water and rub your hands dry the rest of the way to keep moisture in your skin, rather than unknowingly over-drying your hands.

-#4 Your hand soap and/or body wash has harsh chemicals and fragrances in it
+#6 Your hand soap and/or body wash has harsh chemicals & fragrances in it

 Take a look at the soap and body wash you use every day.
 The ingredients could actually be causing your skin to dry out, or make problems worse by not containing skin-nourishing ingredients.

 Or any heating source for that matter.
-Without adding humidity to the air, the forced heat is extremely drying to the skin and can make problems worse for your already dry skin.
+Without adding humidity to the air, the forced heat is extremely drying to the skin and can be making your dry skin worse.

 If you must warm up next to the fire, make sure to cover up any exposed skin to protect it.